ESA title

 Mapping a Changing World

-With his technology proven to successfully identify points of interest, the game has also benefited from the improvements in satellite image quality over the past decade.
+With her technology proven to successfully identify points of interest, the game has also benefited from the improvements in satellite image quality over the past decade.
 While in the game’s early days, players were working with 50 centimetre resolution, this has since improved to 30 centimetre resolution.
-The first time using these higher-resolution images was particularly exciting for Hans: In a project by the African Development Bank, new pumps, roads, and dams were built in Niger.
+The first time using these higher-resolution images was particularly exciting for Sofia: In a project by the African Development Bank, new pumps, roads, and dams were built in Niger.
 When they asked the crowd to map the changes between 2016 and 2021, these were clearly visible.
 “You could actually see people going to the markets, you could see some prosperity, and that is really nice.
-The crowd loved to map that” he adds.
+The crowd loved to map that” she adds.

 Alongside the changes in image quality, advances in artificial intelligence (AI) also have implications for the game.
-In a project with ESA, Hans’ crowdsourcing platform helped train an AI to measure the impacts of climate change on durum wheat production in the Mediterranean.
-He is proud of the project’s outcome: “250,000 data labels, released as open data.
+In a project with ESA, Sofia’ crowdsourcing platform helped train an AI to measure the impacts of climate change on durum wheat production in the Mediterranean.
+She is proud of the project’s outcome: “250,000 data labels, released as open data.
 This is free data for researchers to play with, or you can also now in theory use those labels to create your own fake worlds or simulations of climate change”.

 In the Cerberus game client- interface we represent Earth in 3D as our own ‘metaverse’ whereas we use hexagons as units of analysis.
 With our technology we can standardise and grid entire planets.